RobotLocomotion/drake-blender/CONTRIBUTING.md

 ## Terms and Conditions

-When you make a contribution to this project, you are agreeing to offer your contribition under the same [LICENSE.TXT](LICENSE.TXT) as the project.
+When you make a contribution to this project, you are agreeing to offer your contribution under the same [LICENSE.TXT](LICENSE.TXT) as the project.